HassenIO/learn-solidity-with-foundry/README.md

 There is a corresponding folder number in the `test/` folder.
 To help you solve the challenge, you can read the test spec and try to reverse engineer the contract.

-To ensure that you solved the challenge, run `make test ID` in the root of the project, where the \*`ID` is the id number of the challenge.
+To ensure that you solved the challenge, run `make test id=ID` in the root of the project, where the \*`ID` is the id number of the challenge.

 For example: run `make test 001` to run the tests of the challenge 001.
 If they pass, congratulation, move to the next challenge.
 If not, keep trying.